How to Fix a Leggy Jade Plant

 This is also a great option if you are cultivating a jade plant in an office setting.
 They are particularly at risk of becoming leggy in the winter.

-You’ll find grow lights available in all sizes to fit any situation and costs for every budget.
+You’ll find grow lights available in all sizes to fit any situation and budget.
+You can find them at your local plant nursery or easily buy them online on Amazon.

 5. Reduce the Environmental Temperature